-Two years after changing hands, the Hippodrome on Concord Street is shutting down.
+Two years after changing hands, the Hippodrome on Concord Street is closing.

-Anastopoulo said he hopes to find a buyer for the waterfront theater and events venue.
+Anastopoulo hopes to find a buyer for the waterfront movie theater and events venue business.

 “It takes an owner who is going to be on site and be there all the time, and I just don’t have time to do that,” he said.